-Supporting health, and education initiatives.
+Supporting health and education initiatives.

 The poor have very few options when it comes to receiving quality medical care.
-They are unable to pay the exorbitant costs for surgical care.
+They are unable to pay the exorbitant costs for surgical treatments.
 Island Impact has been providing free surgical procedures in the Dominican Republic since 2005.
-Surgery such as cataract and crossed-eye conditions, OB/GYN surgery, breast cancer surgery and beginning next year, orthopedic surgery.
+Surgery such as cataract and crossed-eye conditions, OB/GYN surgery, breast cancer surgery and orthopedic surgery.
 We can provide the surgeries for free because doctors and their support staff volunteer their time and efforts to this cause.
 Our role is to organize the patients and prepare them for their operations.